STAR-GO: Improving Protein Function Prediction by Learning to Hierarchically Integrate Ontology-Informed Semantic Embeddings: Methods

 \subsection{Dataset}

 We train and evaluate \model on a dataset curated from DeepFRI~\citep{gligorijevicStructurebasedProteinFunction2021}, which is commonly used in the protein function prediction literature.
 The dataset comprises $36,641$ protein sequences with coverage of $2,752$ GO terms, including the following subontology terms: $489$ Molecular Function, $1,943$ Biological Process, and $320$ Cellular Component, where each GO term is linked to at least $50$ non-redundant Protein Data Bank (PDB) chains.

-The dataset is split into training (80\%; 29,902 sequences), validation (10\%; 3,323 sequences), and test (10\%; 3,416 sequences) sets (see Supplementary Materials Table 1 for details).
+The dataset is split into training (80\%; 29,902 sequences), validation (10\%; 3,323 sequences), and test (10\%; 3,416 sequences) sets (see Supplementary Table 1 for details).
 The test set consists only of proteins with at least one experimentally validated functional annotation in each of the three GO categories, with protein chain lengths limited to 1,000 residues.
 To ensure non-redundancy between the training and test sets, cd-hit \citep{10.1093/bioinformatics/btl158} was applied using 95\% sequence identity threshold.

 For zero-shot evaluation, we follow DeepGOZero's protocol~\citep{kulmanov2022deepgozero}, using the same similarity-based split of the UniProt/Swiss-Prot Knowledgebase (version 2021\_04, on September 29, 2021; see Supplementary Table 2).
 We hold out the same 16 GO terms as DeepGOZero (5 MF, 7 BP, 4 CC), which are selected from classes with $>100$ annotations.
 We remove all protein-class associations for these terms from the training set before applying the true path rule, which propagates annotations of GO terms to their ancestors, ensuring hierarchical consistency.
-We use the basic version of GO with the true path rule applied for training and evaluations, specifically the June 2020 release\footnote{\url{https://release.geneontology.org/2020-06-01/ontology/go-basic.obo}} in the standard setting and the November 2021 release\footnote{\url{https://release.geneontology.org/2021-11-16/ontology/go-basic.obo}} in the zero-shot setting.